It Only Takes a Minute: Take That version

 English boyband Take That recorded a cover of "It Only Takes a Minute" and released it as a single on May 25, 1992, as the fourth single from the band's debut album, Take That & Party (1992).
 It became the band's first top-10 single, charting at number seven on the UK Singles Chart.
-A remastered version of Tavares' track is featured in the soundtrack of Konami's dancing game Dance Dance Revolution 3rd Mix.
-A remix from European producer X-Treme was featured in DDRMAX2: Dance Dance Revolution 7th MIX.
-The song was performed as conjunction with "Do What U Like" in the Take That Hometown Tour which featured Mini Take That.
+The song was performed in conjunction with "Do What U Like" in the Take That Hometown Tour which featured Mini Take That.
+Robbie Williams has a solo section in the last chorus, although he is uncredited.

-In the UK the song has sold 146,000 copies as of March 2017.
+"It Only Takes a Minute" was the group's first single released in Canada in February 1993.
+The song was one of three by Take That nominated for British Single at the Brit Awards in 1993 but lost to their version of "Could It Be Magic".
+In the UK, the song has sold 146,000 copies as of March 2017.

 Critical reception

 Larry Flick from Billboard declared Take That's version of the song as a "light and fluffy rendition of the Tavares disco nugget."
 He noted further, "Layers of warm harmonies are complemented by reedy horns and an easy-going dance beat.
 A sugary treat..."
 Melody Maker felt that "they do for house what their American counterparts [ NKOTB ] did for hip hop."
 Dave Piccioni from Music Weeks RM Dance Update complimented the "very handy" Tommy Musto remix of the song as "a useful DJ tool that's flying out of the shops."
 Simon Williams from NME wrote, "'It Only Takes A Minute' took Take That's cunning annexation of the gay club scene into the realm of the anthemic, not to mention hysterical with the line, "If you get a 'flu attack/For 30 days you're on your back!"."
 Tom Doyle from Smash Hits gave it three out of five, noting that "this sounds exactly like The Village People".
 He also named it "one of the That's best tunes".
 A writer for Sunday World stated that this "should be the song which finally breaks Take That".